Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 end is utterly chilling.

-relentless and harsh.
+is absolutely relentless and harsh.
 There are some odd time changes in this one.
-Abbath shows some minor variation with the vocals on this
+Abbath shows some minor variation with the

 "Eternal Years on the Path to the Cemetery Gates" continues the onslaught, starting